 There is a case of what might have been regarding Omaha Beach and the Kentucky Derby, but that will not be what he is remembered for.
 He earned his fan base with his gutsy attitude and talent, and he always approached a race with one hundred percent effort.
 He never finished lower than third in his ten career starts, winning five of those races along with collecting four seconds and a third.
 In addition, Omaha Beach did something not seen in Thoroughbred racing for decades.
 According to Spendthrift Farm's website, he is the first horse in thirty years to win Grade I races at both six furlongs and a mile and one-eighth in the same year.
 Add to that the other distances that Omaha Beach conquered, and one will see a unique and versatile Thoroughbred.

 He made Richard Mandella proud.
 He made Flavien Prat and Mike Smith proud.
 He made his owner, Fox Hill Farms, proud.
 And he made his fans proud.
+And he touched many people, including veterans who served the United States of America.
+That is of course only fitting, given the name of this popular horse.

 Whenever someone is looking for an example of a true racehorse, that individual needs to look no further than Omaha Beach.